callstack/reassure/README.md

 ### My first perf test!

-Rn-perf-tool uses Jest in order to run its performance tests which are written using React-Native-Testing-Library with addition of performance specific functions.
+rn-perf-tool uses Jest in order to run its performance tests which are written using React-Native-Testing-Library with addition of performance specific functions.
 With that in mind, the syntax should already be familiar to you, let us consider the following example test: